 Pursuant to the Bipartisan Budget Act of 2015, for taxable years beginning after December 31, 2017, if the IRS makes audit adjustments to our income tax returns, it may assess and collect any taxes (including any applicable penalties and interest) resulting from such audit adjustment directly from us unless we are able to elect to have our general partner and unitholders take any such audit adjustment into account in accordance with their interests in us during the taxable year under audit.
 Similarly, for such taxable years, if the IRS makes audit adjustments to income tax returns filed by an entity in which we are, or were, a member or partner, it may assess and collect any taxes (including penalties and interest) resulting from such audit adjustment directly from such entity.
 Generally, we expect to elect to have our general partner and unitholders take any such audit adjustment into account in accordance with their interests in us during the taxable year under audit, but there can be no assurance that such election will be effective in all circumstances.
-With respect to audit adjustments as to an entity in which we are, or were, a member or partner, and our unitholders take such audit adjustment into account.
-If we are unable to have our general partner and our unitholders take such audit adjustment, even if such unitholders did not own our common units during the taxable year under audit.
+With respect to audit adjustments as to an entity in which we are, or were, a member or partner, the Joint Committee of Taxation has stated that we would not be able to have our general partner and our unitholders take such audit adjustment into account in accordance with their interests in us during the taxable year under audit, our current unitholders may bear some or all of the tax liability resulting from such audit adjustment, even if such unitholders did not own our common units during the taxable year under audit.
 If, as a result of any such audit adjustment, we are required to make payments of taxes, penalties, and interest, cash available for distribution to our unitholders might be substantially reduced.
 These rules are not applicable to our taxable years beginning on or prior to December 31, 2017.

 Additionally, pursuant to the Bipartisan Budget Act of 2015, the Code will no longer require that we designate a Tax Matters Partner.
 Instead, for taxable years beginning after December 31, 2017, we will be required to designate a partner, or other person, with a substantial presence in the United States as the partnership representative ("Partnership Representative").
 The Partnership Representative will have the sole authority to act on our behalf for purposes of, among other things, U.S. federal income tax audits and judicial review of administrative adjustments by the IRS.
 If we do not make such a designation, the IRS can select any person as the Partnership Representative.
 We currently anticipate that we will designate our general partner as the Partnership Representative.
-Further, any actions taken by us or by the Partnership Representative on our behalf with respect to, among other things, U.S. federal income tax audits and judicial review by the IRS, will be binding on us and all of the unitholders.
+Further, any actions taken by us or by the Partnership Representative on our behalf with respect to, among other things, U.S. federal income tax aduits by the IRS, will be binding on us and all of the unitholders.
 These rules are not applicable to us for taxable years beginning on or prior to December 31, 2017.